calderwoodra/productive-task-lists/README.md

 18. allow users to move directories
 19. allow users to rename directories
 20. Implement data dashboard (tasks completed this week, this month, all time).
+21. Add demo gifs to README
+22. Deploy to play store